SimulPiscator/AirSane/README.md

 The image should have a size of 512x512, 256x256 or 128x128 pixels and an alpha channel for transparency.
 If pixel dimensions are not powers of two, the image will not be accepted by macOS.
+#### location
+A string that appears in the `note` field of the mDNS announcement.
+This should be an indication where the scanner is located, such as "Living Room" or "Office."
+If no location is given in the options file, this defaults to the host name of the machine that runs airsaned.

 ### Example
 ```